 The Irish tax system is quite complicated which is why you require help from accountants sometimes to negotiate it.
-Under the Irish taxation system, there are certain expenses within your business which are allowable and some which aren’t.
+Under the Irish taxation system, certain expenses within your business are allowable, and some which aren’t.

 The difference between a Business and Personal expense

-As a director of a company you are allowed to claim expenses either directly from the company’s business bank account or have it reimbursed at a later stage.
+As a director of a company, you are allowed to claim expenses either directly from the company’s business bank account or have them reimbursed at a later stage.
 That is why it is important to keep a precise record any time the company reimburses you.
 An example might be somebody buying coffee for the office canteen.
-They are entitled to be reimbursed for that product because it has come out of their personal money and not out of company money.
+They are entitled to be reimbursed for that product because it has come out of their money and not out of company money.

-A personal expense is one that is for an individual.
-These expenses generally cannot be claimed as a business expense.
-An example of this would be buying yourself a Starbucks coffee because you don’t like the taste of the one in the canteen.
+A personal expense is for an individual.
+These expenses generally cannot be claimed as business expense.
+An example of this would be buying yourself a coffee because you don’t like the taste of the one in the canteen.
 This type of expense is not reimbursable by the company.

 If you run a small business, your employees can also claim expenses, so it’s good practice to have a company expense form.

-Revenue (www.revenue.ie) are very clear on which expenses can be treated as ‘allowable expenses’.
+Revenue (www.revenue.ie) is very clear on which expenses can be treated as ‘allowable expenses’.

 These expenses can help reduce your tax liability whether undertaken as a sole trader or limited company.

-As we said at the outset, Irish tax law is complicated so if you would like further advise on your specific situation contact us today for a free consultation.
+As we said at the outset, Irish tax law is complicated so if you would like further advice on your specific situation contact us today for a free consultation.

 You can deduct the actual business expenses you or your company paid in the operation of the business when filing your tax return.
-However, the expenses you can deduct are limited to the costs of running your business for a particular period of time.
+However, the expenses you can deduct are limited to the costs of running your business for a particular period.